This is hard work. Don’t do it alone.

 I love hearing all about the wonderful work our clients are doing, all the positive change they’re creating in the world.
 And I’m thrilled to help them tell their stories.

-Julie Price is the Associate Creative Director at Impact.
+Julie Price is an Associate Creative Director at Impact.
 She is a graduate of the College of William & Mary.
-She is a ravenous reader and lives in Alexandria, Virginia, with her husband—and high school sweetheart—Rick and their rambunctious toddler, Richie.
+She is a ravenous reader and lives in Alexandria, Virginia, with her husband—and high school sweetheart—Rick and their two sons, Richie and Luke.

 Coming to Impact from the nonprofit arts sector, I saw firsthand how vital it is for nonprofits to have adequate resources in order to succeed in making positive change.
 Branding, fundraising, and achieving institutional goals are all an integral part of that process: You can’t make good in the world if you have no resources, and you can’t secure the resources you need if no one knows what you do.